 This is one of the few automobilefree villages in Switzerland, so it makes for a lovely stroll, especially with the amazing views across Lauterbrunnen Valley towards the Jungfrau.
 It only takes ten minutes to walk from one end of Murren to the other.

-We next travel 2 1/2 miles from Murren to Grutschalp and take the funicular down to the train station in Lauterbrunnen.
+We next travel 2 1/2 miles from

+Murren to Grutschalp and take the funicular down to the train station in Lauterbrunnen.
 You could do this either by walking for 90 minutes through picture-postcard scenery along the smooth path, or by riding the little narrow-gauge train.
 It is one of the easiest Alpine strolls, with a mild downhill slope that gently pulls you along, fueled by sights so pretty it will be an effortless glide.
-You will return to Interlaken by late afternoon, leaving time for more adventures.

-After a rest at our hotel, you could head out to a variety of different fun activities.
-If you are too pooped from this big day, just pick from among the dozens of fine restaurants in town to enjoy a leisurely meal, perhaps take a pass at the Casino, then turn in to rest up for your final big day.
+You will return to Interlaken by late afternoon, leaving time for more adventures. in town to enjoy a leisurely meal, perhaps take a pass at the Casino, then turn in to rest up for your final big day.
 Or, you may crave to visit the top of yet another mountain, which can be quickly done with an 8-minute funicular ride from the Interlaken Ost rail station to Harder Kulm, which offers nice views of the Eiger, Mönch & Jungfrau, as well as Interlaken and its two lakes.